sakunaharinda/FYP-Maritime_Surveillance/README.md

 To setup, train and test the object detector, use the instructions mentioned in their official [repository](https://github.com/xingyizhou/CenterNet).

-If you faced an error regarding DCNv2, follow the instructions below.
+If you face an error regarding DCNv2, follow the instructions below.

 1. **Build NMS**